nodejs/TSC/TSC-Charter.md

 a voting TSC member to a regular TSC member.

-In order to ensure that hostile takeovers of the Node.js project are not possible, no company or other entity may influence more than one-fourth of the TSC voting membership.
+In order to ensure that hostile takeovers of the Node.js project are not possible, no more than one-fourth of the TSC voting membership may be affiliated with the same company or other entity.
 As a result, no more than one-fourth of the TSC voting members may be affiliated with the the same company.
 If a change in TSC voting membership or a change of affiliation by a TSC voting member